rkakshayka/OS-Project/README.md

 IndianRail (Thread Synchronization-Project)
 ======================================
-1. To run this first clone the code in your local VirtualMachine(Linux) as follows:
+1. To run this first clone the code in your Local or VirtualMachine(Linux) as follows:
 ```
 git clone https://github.com/rkakshayka/OS-Project.git
 ```